-- Months with less than 31 days should not have 'date of cessation' recorded as the 31st. - No 'date of cessation' should be recorded as 30 or 31 February. - There should be no 'date of cessation' recorded as 29/02 in a non-leap year. - 'Date of cessation' must fall within the financial year of the collection (i.e. 1 July 2008 to 30 June 2009).
+- Months with less than 31 days should not have 'date of cessation' recorded as the 31st. - No 'date of cessation' should be recorded as 30 or 31 February. - There should be no 'date of cessation' recorded as 29/02 in a non-leap year. - 'Date of cessation' must fall within the financial year of the collection (i.e. 1 July 2009 to 30 June 2010).

 Date of cessation is required to derive the duration of treatment episodes.
-This duration can then be related to other variables, including demographics, principal drug of concern and treatment type.
+Duration can then be related to other variables such as demographics, principal drug of concern and treatment type.